 Advanced Item Lookup provides access to most common item fields (e.g., DCS Code, Description 1, Vendor Code) to use as filter elements.
 Users can add one or more filter elements, define criteria for those elements, and then review search results to find the desired item.

 Beginning with Prism 2.1, on most document types users with the required permissions can add/edit/delete items from within Advanced Item Lookup.
 This feature is useful, for example, when creating a purchase order to order an item that is not yet in Inventory.
 A user may start a new purchase order to order the item.
 The search for the item Inventory does not return any results, so the user creates a new Inventory item on the fly.
 After the user save the item and returns to the document, the new or changed item is brought back to the document.
-Note: The ability to add/edit/delete items within Advanced Item Lookup is not available on POS transactions or PI sheets.
+Note: The ability to add/edit/delete items within Advanced Item Lookup is not available on POS transactions.

 Access Advanced Item Lookup

 Click the Search button on a document to access Advanced Item Lookup.

 When the user clicks the Search button, the Inventory Search screen is displayed.
 The Inventory Search screen is divided into two panes.
 One the left side, users add filter elements and define filter criteria.
 The right side of the screen displays the results of the search.

 Advanced Item Lookup on POS Transactions

 1. On a transaction in progress, click the Search icon next to the item lookup field.

 2. A search screen is displayed.
 Click the ">" icon.